India Politician Blames Victims Of Mass Molestation For Their ‘Western’ Clothes, Says ‘Ants’ Will Come If ‘Sugar’ Has Fallen

 The Bangalore police said that they would rely on CCTV footage to go after the offenders.
 There were reportedly 45 cameras stationed on the roads where the New Year’s Eve assault took place.

-[Featured Image by Saurabh Das/AP]
+[Featured Image by Saurabh Das/AP Images]